High Protein Yogurt Breakfast with Raspberry Compote

 I’ve been eating this as a speedy weekday breakfast before I hit the office.
 It’s so easy to fall back on sugary cereal or toast when you’re in a rush in the mornings, which can be unhealthy and unsatisfying.

-We want to equip you with healthy breakfasts that you can make in a jiffy, so that when you’re feeling pressed for time, you still have healthy options to turn to.
+We want to equip you with healthy breakfasts that you can make in a jiffy, so that when you’re feeling pressed for time, you still have healthy options to turn to (speaking of which, you need to try our top 10 healthy and quick breakfast ideas too!).

 The raspberry compote recipe is easy to follow and comes together in minutes.
 You can make up a big batch and use it throughout the week!